Double-Dot-Interactive/Bevy_Game_Blog/First Ui Steps.md

 After putting my code into an isolated environment I began to truly debug it.
 This is were we should talk about how to debug code

 #### Go to Dev Debugging
-1. Always first step is to look for typos or anything thats missing like for example, a struct with a similar name or similarites in general is used instead of the correct one, or importing a players health info in a `display_player_health` system where it is not.
+1. Always first step is to look for typos or anything that's missing like for example, a struct with a similar name or similarities in general is used instead of the correct one, or importing a players health info in a `display_player_health` system where it is not.
 This was my first step in debugging, and spoiler it was the step I overlooked and would have led to the true problem.

 2. If all your required data is being imported and there aren't any visible typos try adding `println!()`  statements.
 This will help analyze the data being imported.
 This was my second step, it didn't yield any valuable info to my problem.